Avago (TV channel)

-Avago (have a go) was a gaming television channel in Ireland and the United Kingdom.
+Avago (have a go) was a gaming television channel in the United Kingdom and Ireland.
 It was launched on 4 July 2002.

 Games

-There were numerous games you could play on Avago, by pressing the red button on the Sky remote.
+There were numerous games viewers would play on Avago, by pressing the red button on the Sky+ remote.
 The main game was Avago Balls, a live bingo game.
 Other games included Spin 2 Win and Trackside.
 The official Avago website game's descriptions: